jeceljr/digitalCPUzoo/README.md

 Project *fpga* implements a simple, but functional, Field Programmable Gate Array.

-*MCPU* is a very simple accumulator based processor with only four instructions.
+*MCPU* is a very simple accumulator based 8 bit processor with only four instructions.

+*NCPU* is similar to the *MCPU* but has two accumulators and a nicer instruction set.
+It addresses 256 bytes of memory compared to just 64 for the *MCPU*.